 How to choose and buy a kayak

-When my wife and I went out to buy kayaks a few years ago, we were faced with a lot of choices, choices that have multiplied tenfold in recent years with the advent of inexpensive, rotomolded polyethylene hulls.
+When my wife and I went out to buy kayaks a few years ago, we were faced with a lot of choices, choices that have multiplied tenfold as the popularity of paddling grew exponentially.

 For my family, kayaks became a priority after we purchased a travel trailer.
-We could no longer tow our boat on camping trips, so we needed something we could throw on the roof of our pickup.
+We could no longer tow our boat on camping trips, so we needed something to throw on the roof of our pickup.

 It was a no-brainer: we were going solo.